golang/website/go.dev/content/solutions/paypal/index.md

 ## **Getting Your Enterprise Started With Go**

 PayPal’s story is not unique; dozens of other large enterprises are discovering how Go can help them ship reliable software faster.
-There are approximately two million developers using Go worldwide, spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as Amazon, Apple, Dropbox, Epic Games, Facebook, IBM, Microsoft, Square, Uber, and of course Google.
+There are approximately two million developers using Go worldwide, spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as Dropbox, New York Times, Salesforce, Target, Capital One, Monzo, Twitch, IBM, Square, Uber, and of course Google.

 To learn more about how Go can help your enterprise build reliable, scalable software as it does at PayPal,visit go.dev today.